(*Disclaimer: Joe Rogan sometimes has some divisive opinions, and his views do not represent those here at PodcastHowTo.com.)

-Sam Harris is a host, a neuroscientist, and the writer of the different bestseller books of the New York Times.
+Sam Harris is a host, a neuroscientist, and the writer of several bestselling books.
 Harris is considered to be one of the top thinkers in the world.
-This is mainly because he discusses the very complex subject matters about religion, free will, and existence.
-Sam Harris also has his own meditation app as he is a huge believer in mindful meditation.
+This is mainly because he discusses very complex subject matters about religion, free will, and existence.
+Sam Harris also has his own meditation app, as he is a huge believer in mindful meditation.

 All of Harris’s key thought topics are discussed in this enlightening episode.